Clariti23/clariti23.github.io/_posts/2020-10-09-reflections-of-a-philosophy-major.markdown

 categories: jekyll update
 ---

 During the grinding uncertainty of the college years I wrote a viral piece, "Why I majored in philosophy despite everyone telling me not to."
-The argument goes like this: thinking deeply about hard answers to hard questions develops the mind and is fruitful self-discovery.
+The argument goes like this: thinking deeply about hard answers to hard questions is fruitful for self-discovery.

 Is that actually true?
 With just enough thinking, can someone figure out who he is and is not?
 To an extent, maybe.
 But I don't really think that's true anymore.
 Actions reveal who I am to myself.
 For examply, the choice to read difficult thinkers might say something about being introspective and enjoying difficult problems and puzzles.